brady-snyder/brady-snyder.github.io/README.md

 Hello!
 My name is Brady, and I am a young professional dedicated to continuously improving and growing my professional and creative skillsets.
 - I am a soon-to-be graduate of Southern New Hampshire University, studying Computer Science, Data Analysis, and Applied Mathematics.
 - I am an incoming graduate student at the University of Central Florida, studying Industrial Engineering.
-- I am a full-time Imagineer at Walt Disney Imagineering, where I specialize in facilitating and administering the process of bidding, selecting, and contracting out work packages to vendors in the themed entertainment and construction industries.
+- I am a full-time Imagineer at Walt Disney Imagineering, where I specialize in facilitating and administering the process of bidding, selecting, and contracting work packages to vendors in the themed entertainment and construction industries.

 Ever since I was a kid, I have been fascinated and excellent with numbers.
-During my pre-college years, I avoided specializing in STEM since it seemed to be a field saturated with talent, but after having the opportunity to dive into the world of business through my work in Theme Parks and my completion of a Bachelors in Entertainment Mangement, it was clear that my talent for numbers could be incredibly valuable.
+During my pre-college years, I avoided specializing in STEM since it seemed to be a field saturated with talent, but after having the opportunity to dive into the world of business through my work in Theme Parks and my completion of a Bachelors in Entertainment Management, it was clear that my talent for numbers could be incredibly valuable.
 Through internships focusing on Data Analytics at Universal Orlando Resort and Disney Live Entertainment, I quickly learned and then reached the limits of what Excel and Power BI could do for me, and I wanted to expand my skill set into more advanced tools, most of which involved some form of programming.
-One Bachelor's in Computer Science later, and I'm ready to take on the bigger and better challenge of a Master's in Industrial Engineering, and see just how far I can go with my passion for data analysis, process improvement, and problem-solving.
+One Bachelor's in Computer Science later, and I'm ready to take on the bigger and better challenge of a Master's in Industrial Engineering and see just how far I can go with my passion for data analysis, process improvement, and problem-solving.

 During my fourteen months at Southern New Hampshire University, I've taken seventeen classes while working full-time for most of my studies (remember, a typical full-time college student only takes ten classes a year!).
 Through this rigorous program, I've...
 - Been introduced to dozens of tools such as Python, SQL, Java, C++, R, half a dozen IDEs, MATLAB, LaTeX, Jupyter Notebook, and more.